uollazzi/daggerheart-srd/adversaries/Volcanic Dragon Ashen Tyrant.md

+﻿---
+tier: 4
+type: Solo
+difficulty: 18
+hp: 8
+stress: 5
+---
-﻿# VOLCANIC DRAGON: ASHEN TYRANT
+# VOLCANIC DRAGON: ASHEN TYRANT

 ***Tier 4 Solo***
 *A legendary, lava-hardened dragon.
 No enemy has ever had the insolence to wound the dragon so.*